 Bubble pack is a clear plastic sheet of air bubbles sold in rolls.
 It offers cushioning and scratch protection far superior to packing paper.

-We offer the best prices in town for rolls of bubble wrap (see below).
+We offer the best prices in town for rolls of bubble pack (see below).

 Bubble pack sizes and prices

-Manufacturers classify bubble wrap packaging by the thickness of the sheet — not by the diameter of the bubbles.
-Small bubble wrap forms a sheet about 3/16” thick.
+Manufacturers classify bubble pack packaging by the thickness of the sheet — not by the diameter of the bubbles.
+Small bubble pack forms a sheet about 3/16” thick.
 Large bubble wrap is called 1/2” bubble because that is the thickness of a sheet.
 Two other sizes are readily available — a smaller 1/8” bubble and an intermediate 5/16” bubble.
 We stock the 1/2” and 3/16” bubble and we can special order the other two.

 48″ wide x 125′: $64.99